petzich/docker-pre-commit-common/README.md

 # docker-pre-commit-common
-A docker image containing pre-commit along with useful tools for many projects
+A docker image containing [pre-commit] along with useful tools for many projects

+## Goal

+This image provides [pre-commit] with many cross-project tools.
+This includes style and syntax checkers for Docker, shell scripts and many configuration languages, such as yaml.

-## Tools included
+### Tools currently included

 1. docker-compose
 1. shellcheck